2025 Storm Events in Tempe

 Roofing Materials for Tempe

-Clay and concrete tile roofing dominate Tempe's residential landscape for good reason.
-These materials offer exceptional heat resistance, reflecting solar radiation rather than absorbing it like darker materials.
-Clay tiles can last 50 years or more when properly maintained, with concrete tile offering similar durability at a lower price point.
-At $7-12 per square foot installed, tile requires a significant upfront investment of $12,000-$25,000 for most homes, but the long lifespan and minimal maintenance often make it the most cost-effective choice over time.
-However, tile roofs require structural support for their weight, and the underlayment beneath them typically needs replacement every 20-25 years even when the tiles remain in perfect condition.
+Clay and concrete tile roofing dominates the Tempe residential landscape, and for good reason.
+These materials offer exceptional heat resistance, naturally reflecting solar radiation rather than absorbing it.
+Clay tiles can last 50 years or more when properly maintained, with concrete tile delivering similar durability.
+The thermal mass of tile helps regulate indoor temperatures, reducing cooling loads during peak summer months.
+However, tile roofing requires structural support for its considerable weight, and the underlayment beneath the tiles typically needs replacement every 20-25 years even when the tiles themselves remain in excellent condition.

 Metal roofing has gained significant popularity in Tempe, particularly standing seam systems with reflective coatings.
-At $8-14 per square foot, metal offers a 40-70 year lifespan and superior energy efficiency.
-The reflective surface can reduce cooling costs by 10-25%, and the material withstands the intense UV exposure that degrades other options.
-Modern metal roofing also handles thermal expansion better than older systems, though proper installation by experienced contractors remains critical.
+Modern metal roofs offer 40-70 year lifespans and superior energy efficiency when paired with appropriate coatings.
+The reflective surface can reduce cooling loads by 10-25 percent, and the material withstands intense UV exposure better than most alternatives.
+Proper installation by experienced contractors remains critical, as metal expands and contracts significantly with temperature changes.

-For flat roofs common on commercial properties, modern apartments, and mid-century homes throughout Tempe, spray polyurethane foam with elastomeric coating offers compelling advantages.
-The seamless application eliminates leak-prone seams, while the foam provides R-6 insulation value per inch, dramatically reducing cooling costs.
-New foam installations run $14,000-$22,000, while recoating an existing foam roof costs $6,000-$10,000 and should be performed every 10-12 years.
+For flat roofs common on commercial properties, mid-century homes, and modern construction throughout Tempe, spray polyurethane foam with elastomeric coating provides compelling advantages.
+The seamless application eliminates leak-prone seams entirely, while the foam delivers R-6 insulation value per inch, dramatically reducing cooling demands.
+Foam roofs require recoating every 10-12 years to maintain UV protection and waterproofing integrity.

 Roofing Permits in Tempe

-Processing time runs approximately 1-5 business days for straightforward residential roof replacements.
-More complex projects or those requiring plan review may take longer.
-For questions, the Tempe Permit Center can be reached at 480-350-4311 or via email at permitcenter@tempe.gov.
-The office is located at Tempe City Hall and accepts payment by cash, check, or major credit cards.
-When your contractor pulls the permit, they will schedule the required final inspection upon project completion to verify code compliance and close out the permit.
+Processing time typically runs one to five business days for straightforward residential roof replacement permits.
+More complex projects or those requiring additional plan review may take longer.
+For questions about permit requirements or application status, the Tempe Permit Center can be reached at 480-350-4311 or via email at permitcenter@tempe.gov.

 Choosing a roofing contractor in Tempe